PacktPublishing/Learn-T-SQL-Querying/README.md

 **Should be:**
 This time, if the user were to send the same input, rather than executing the query that the user embedded in the string, the SQL Server will insert a row into the Users table, with the Name column set to `'Bob'); DROP TABLE Users; --'`.
 This would obviously look a bit strange, but it wouldn't break the application or breach security.

+### Page 48 in printed book

+**It is:**
+In the table listing database compatibility levels, the book says 120 as the Database compatibility level for SQL Server 2016.

+**Should be:**
+130 is the Database compatibility level for SQL Server 2016, the same as the CE version.

 ### Page 115 in e-book :: 117 in printed book